DAVI-RJ/Python/README.md

 Em desenvolvimento

 ## Licença
-Este projeto está sob a licença [sua licença aqui]
+Este projeto está sob a licença MIT